 However, when I sat down to play Forager for the first time, the part of my brain associated with game-critiquing seemed to magically disappear as I became increasingly entrenched in its insatiable gameplay loop.
 The one-person indie passion project developed by Mariano Cavallero, aka HopFrog, invites players to explore a bright and poppy 2D world as they farm, collect resources, craft items, unlock new skills, and discover different biomes.

-Publisher Humble Bundle has teamed up with distributor Nighthawk Interactive for a retail release which includes a physical copy of Forager along with some goodies—a poster and five stickers depicting characters and environments from the game, all of which are absolutely adorable.
-I received a copy of the PS4 version for this review; however, you can also pick it up for Nintendo Switch at all major North American retailers.
+Publisher Humble Bundle has teamed up with distributor Nighthawk Interactive for a retail release, which includes a physical copy of Forager along with some goodies—a poster and five stickers depicting characters and environments from the game, all of which are adorable.

-By this point, you may be about ready to check out; there is a plethora of survival crafting type games out there, many of which are either more popular (Minecraft) or at least look more “pretty” (Stardew Valley).
+By this point, you may be about ready to check out; there is an abundance of survival crafting type games out there, many of which are either more popular (Minecraft) or at least look more “pretty” (Stardew Valley).
 However, if you can get past that first initial hurdle, you’ll be rewarded with a deceptively simple and highly rewarding experience.